 And Melody’s countless numbers all together wept.
 (Wikipedia)

-Back to the present and the discussion of the cancellation of the Dean Blundell Show, the jokes aired drew a rebuke from the Canadian Broadcast Standards Council (CBSC) which read “the CBSC received two complaints about the broadcast alleging that the hosts had given the impression that young people should be ashamed if they engage in a ‘gay’ sport or other homosexual activities and had perpetuated negative stereotypes about homosexuality.” (as cited in Huffpost Music Canada) You can find a recording and transcription of the jokes on this link to the Toronto Star.
-Having taken the time to listen, the material is graphic and crude to say the least and most assuredly offensive to some people.
+Back to the present and the discussion of the cancellation of the Dean Blundell Show, the jokes aired drew a rebuke from the Canadian Broadcast Standards Council (CBSC).
+The statement read: “the CBSC received two complaints about the broadcast alleging that the hosts had given the impression that young people should be ashamed if they engage in a ‘gay’ sport or other homosexual activities and had perpetuated negative stereotypes about homosexuality.” (as cited in Huffpost Music Canada) You can find a recording and transcription of the jokes on this link to the Toronto Star.
+I listened to the recording, the material is graphic and crude, to say the least, and most assuredly offensive to some people.
 Is it funny?
 That depends entirely on the tastes of the listener.
 I have no doubt many listeners found it funny.
-Personally, I find no humour in these jokes and if the show had not been cancelled would choose not to tune in.
+I see no humour in these jokes and if the show had not been cancelled would choose not to tune in.

 What then is an appropriate response for those listeners who were offended by the jokes?
-Criticism, as in the response from the Canadian Broadcast Standards Council, is appropriate.
+Criticism, as in the reaction from the Canadian Broadcast Standards Council, is necessary.
 If you think rape jokes and jokes about homosexuals are not funny, you have every right to say so.
 It looks as though Mr. Blundell heeded this criticism.
 He offered a statement on his website in which he takes pains to clarify his views on homosexuality.
-Whether or not his show was cancelled because of these jokes is a contentious matter likely to be discussed for time to come.
+Whether his show was cancelled because of these jokes is a contentious matter up for discussion.
 I expect he will continue his career as a broadcaster.
 He still has a great many fans and supporters and enough experience in the business to tailor his brand of entertainment to current trends in comedy.
 His brand of comedy does nothing for me, but I wish him all the best in his future endeavours.

 Posted by Geoffrey